 Expected results may be defined in different ways, for example (but are not limited to):

 - number of participants expected to achieve the outcome as a proportion of those enrolled;

 - number of job placements; etc.

 Expected results should be described in concrete terms, be realistic and measurable.

 - the expected final outcomes, including how the project activities will assist participants in: acquiring advanced employability skills, finding employment, becoming self-employed, or returning to advanced studies;

 - the target number of youth participating in the project and the anticipated number of participants who will have completed the project and achieved the results listed above (e.g. 20 youth will be participating in this project.
 Of these 20, 15 will have found employment, 5 will have returned to advanced studies, and all 20 will have acquired advanced employability skills); and

 - other positive outcomes related to the proposed activities.

-Important- Under Career Focus, HRSDC/Service Canada has established a minimum success rate of 80% of participants being employed or returning to advanced studies upon completion of their work experience.
+Important- Under Career Focus, ESDC/Service Canada has established a minimum success rate of 80% of participants being employed or returning to advanced studies upon completion of their work experience.

 Section 2C – Project Details